07 JAN 2017 Article in Dutch newspaper De Volkskrant

 Artist and poet Ahmed Magare and I met each other at the writer’s workshop Writing Across Languages, which ultimately led to the project of Familiar Strangers.
 He decided to join the documentary project by introducing and concluding the documentary with his poem My Sleeping Queen.

-For the detail-oriented viewer, Dennis and I are both visible in the documentary, and there is a mention of us being the only two White people in the neighborhood of Small Heath.
-Abdi-Dani, at one point, takes over the camera and introduces his friends and neighborhood to the viewers himself.
+For the detail-oriented viewer, Dennis and I are both visible in the documentary, and there is a mention of us being the only two White people in the neighborhood of Small Heath.* Abdi-Dani, at one point, takes over the camera and introduces his friends and neighborhood to the viewers himself.
 However, in the final edit, all of the filmmakers are more or less invisable, with the exception of Ahmed, who has produced the parts of the film in which he recites his own poem.
-The decision to exclude three of the four makers almost entirely from the documentary was hard to make, but we based it on the recognition of these stories as stories on their own.
-They were personal stories, that we and the people telling them, felt needed to be told by the ones who had lived them, through them.
-Having said that, we realize the potential Eurocentrism of the approach, in a way eliminating our subjective White selves while in most cases in the film it is us who were holding the camera and who cut large parts of the final version of the documentary.
+The decision to exclude three of the four makers almost entirely from the documentary was hard to make since this approach has proven to be unpopular in recent years, but we based it on the recognition of these stories as stories on their own.
+They were personal stories of which we believed, together with the individals sharing them with us, that they needed to be told by the ones who had lived them.
+Having said that, we realize the potential Eurocentrism of the approach, in a way eliminating our subjective White selves while in most cases in the film it is we who were holding the camera and who cut large parts of the final version of the documentary.

 We hope to collaborate more and in many other forms and contexts with Somalis and Somali communities, in England, in the Netherlands, and in other places in the future.
 This project seeks to trespass borders, first of all, in terms of traditional geographical (empire) borders, since all people involved traveled through Somalia, Italy, the Netherlands, the UK, and other countries, and speak various languages.
 Secondly, in terms of medium: the project started with a literature project, and includes music, poetry, and oral culture.
 We are working on several projects and ‘spin-offs’ that include music, debates, and poetry.
 It started years ago and hopefully will continue to exist for a long time.